 'Minerals' admits of a variety of meanings, and has no general definition1.
 Whether in a particular case a substance is a mineral or not is primarily a question of fact2.
 The test is what 'minerals' meant at the date of the instrument concerned3 in the vernacular of the mining world, the commercial world and among landowners4, and in case of conflict this meaning must prevail over the purely scientific meaning5.
-Nevertheless, 'minerals' is capable of limitation or expansion according to the intention with which it is used6, and this intention may be inferred from the document itself or from
+Nevertheless, 'minerals' is capable of limitation or expansion according to the intention with which it is used6, and this intention may be

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.